 How do you cut stainless steel without discoloration?

-Use nitrogen-assist laser or waterjet.
+To cut stainless steel without discoloration, the best method is use nitrogen-assist laser or waterjet.
 We maintain color-neutral edges even on mirror-finish parts.

 What rod is used to weld stainless to mild steel?